 Is Palmini Pasta Keto Friendly?

 Absolutely!
-Palmini is harvested from the heart of palm trees.
+Palmini Noodles is made from harvested heart of palm trees.
 And because it is made from a low carb vegetable and does not contain ANY grains, like traditional pasta, Palmini makes the perfect noodle substitution.
+They have several size noodles to choose from.
+The Palmini Linguini is perfect for this recipe but if you make Zucchini Lasagna recipe, you can substitute the zucchini for Palmini Lasagna Noodles.

 Not only is Palmini low in carbs, it is rich in fiber, vitamins B2, B6, and C. It also contains zinc, potassium, riboflavin, magnesium and iron.
 Who could ask for more?